thisarray/mdn_platformer_game/workshop/step01.md

 ```

 When you open "index.html" in your browser, you should see a black canvas element with a play arrow.
+This canvas element will be the screen of the game.
 We will be editing index.html as we develop the game.

 ## Explanation of the Boilerplate